Can “Undue Influence” Jeopardize an Estate Gift?

 If the recipient of a gift “unduly influenced” the donor into making the gift, the donor (or a legal heir) may have the gift canceled.
-This rule applies both to direct gifts made during one’s lifetime and to gifts contained in documents (such as wills) which take effect at the donor’s death.
+This rule applies to direct gifts made during one’s lifetime and to gifts contained in documents (such as wills) that take effect after the donor’s death.

 • Whether the gift was the product of hasty action